 3- Find your target audience

-In order to become a successful vlogger and content creator, you should have a clear idea about who your potential subscribers are.
+In order to become a successful Youtuber, vlogger, content creator or a Youtuber, you should have a clear idea about who your potential subscribers are.
 Based on the purpose and niche of your vlogs, you should determine the following details about your target audience:

 What do they like and what do they dislike?